Mystery and Suspense… with a touch of romance

 After I married, I set aside my wish to be a writer, but the desire never went away.
 When two different people said to me, “You should write a book,” I knew it was time to get serious about writing.
 (They probably said it because of my penchant for long narratives.)

 I’m not superstitious.
-I’ll purposely cross a black cat’s path (in fact, I own one) or walk under a ladder.
-However, I am interested in the folklore and legends behind superstition.
+I’ll purposely cross a black cat’s path (in fact, I own a black manx) or walk under a ladder.
+However, I am interested in the folklore and legends behind superstition and ghost sightings.
 I like solving mysteries and once thought being a private detective would be an interesting job.
 You can learn more about me by visiting me at my site.

 Works by Joan Hall: